dotnet/AspNetCore.Docs/aspnetcore/security/preventing-open-redirects.md

 3. The user is redirected (by the site) to ``http://nerddiner.com/Account/LogOn`` (malicious site that looks like real site).
 4. The user logs in again (giving malicious site their credentials) and is redirected back to the real site.

 The user will likely believe their first attempt to log in failed, and their second one was successful.
-They'll most likely remain unaware their credentials have been compromised.
+They will most likely remain unaware their credentials have been compromised.

 ![Open Redirection Attack Process](preventing-open-redirects/_static/open-redirection-attack-process.png)